Under current law, South Dakota is the only state in America where lobbyists can give secret, unlimited gifts to politicians.(source)

-» IM-22 stops unlimited gifts from lobbyists to politicians.
+» IM-22 stops secret, unlimited gifts from lobbyists to politicians.

 » IM-22 requires more transparency, so we know who’s buying influence in South Dakota.